-Pension liability amounted to \$0.10 million and \$0.03 million as at December 31, 2023 and 2022, respectively (see Note 16).
+Pension (asset)/liability amounted to (\$1,082) and \$96,238 as at December 31, 2024 and 2023, respectively (see Note 16).

 Assessing Recoverability of Deferred Income Tax Assets

 Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that taxable income will be available against which the deductible temporary differences can be utilized.
 The Group's assessment on the recognition of deferred tax assets on deductible temporary differences is based on the projected taxable income in the succeeding periods.
 This projection is based on the Company's past results and future results of operations.